Trumpchi Empow: Overview

 The Trumpchi Empow was first previewed in 2020 at the 2020 Guangzhou Auto Show in semi-concept form as the EMPOW55 Concept.
 The production Trumpchi Empow was officially launched during the 2021 Shanghai Auto Show in Shanghai as the successor of the Trumpchi GA4 compact sedan in China, despite the GA4 continuing to be sold alongside and also received a facelift in early 2021.
 The production Empow sedan is based on GAC's new Global Platform Modular Architecture.
-Prices for Trumpchi Empow in China ranges from 98,800 to 128,800 yuan at launch (12,880 to 16,790 euros).